jaimemartinmartin15/puntuaciones.jaimeelingeniero.es/docs/BRISCA.md

 On page load it checks if the banner explaining how to delete a point **(\*4)** has to be shown.
 It is shown each time a game starts or if it has been hidden for more than one day.
 The cross closes the banner and it is not shown after entering new points.

+The time the game lasts is calculated every second after the page loads, and it is the difference of time since the time started in [game config view](./GAME_CONFIG.md) and now.

 When the user clicks the quadrant **(\*3)** of a team or a player five times, a point is deleted for that team or player.

 Every five points, a bullet is shown at the end of a the stripe.